Vicky Chuqiao Yang

 Academic Area

-Vicky Chuqiao Yang is the Richard S. Leghorn (1939) Career Development Assistant Professor in Management of Technological Innovation and an Assistant Professor of System Dynamics at the MIT Sloan School of Management.
+Vicky Chuqiao Yang is the Richard S. Leghorn (1939) Career Development Assistant Professor in Management of Technological Innovation, and an Assistant Professor of System Dynamics at the MIT Sloan School of Management.
+She is also an affiliated faculty at the MIT Institute for Data, Systems, and Society.

-She was most recently an Omidyar Fellow at the Santa Fe Institute.
-Yang uses quantitative behavioral models, assisted by the analysis of data, to study collective human behavior on a broad range of organization levels, from teams to cities.
-Recent research topics include collective decision-making, political polarization, scaling laws in cities, and bureaucracy in human organizations.
+Yang's research uses quantitative behavioral models, assisted by the analysis of data, to study collective human behavior on a broad range of organization levels, from teams to cities.
+Recent application areas include collective intelligence, scaling laws in cities, and regulatory costs in organizations.
+Her research has been published in journals including Proceedings of the National Academy of Sciences, Journal of the Royal Society Interface, and SIAM Review.
+Her work has also been featured or quoted by major media outlets, including Forbes, The Wall Street Journal, and Bloomberg.

 Publications